Stumblinbear/agui/agui_widgets/README.md

 ## What is Agui Widgets?

-Agui Widgets is a crate containing an wide array of widgets for use in [`agui`](https://crates.io/crates/agui).
+Agui Widgets is a crate containing a wide array of widgets for use in [`agui`](https://crates.io/crates/agui).
 This crate's widgets are somewhat opinionated design-wise, so if you need specific functionality feel free to peruse and yank out what you need until it develops further.